 The tradition holds that on Kartik Purnima, all the devas (celestial beings) descend to the sacred rivers - particularly the Ganga at Varanasi - and bathe in the lunar light.
 The ghats of Varanasi are lit with hundreds of thousands of earthen lamps (diyas) placed at the river's edge, and the Ganga itself is decorated with floating lights.
 The Wikipedia entry on Dev Deepawali describes the scale of the Varanasi observance, which draws pilgrims from across India.

-The Sun in Kartik stands in Vrishchika (Scorpio), and the Moon at full falls in Vrishabha (Taurus) or near the nakshatras कृत्तिका (Krittika) or रोहिणी (Rohini).
-Krittika is the nakshatra of the Pleiades — the flame-bearing, fire-purifying nakshatra ruled by the Sun, associated with Agni and with sharp clarity.
-Rohini is the Moon's own most beloved nakshatra — the Moon's exaltation occurs in Taurus, and Rohini sits at the heart of that exaltation.
-A Kartik Purnima that finds the Moon near Rohini is considered among the most auspicious configurations of the year.
+Kartik Purnima usually places the Sun around the Tula-Vrishchika (Libra-Scorpio) zone and the full Moon around the Mesha-Vrishabha (Aries-Taurus) zone, near the nakshatras कृत्तिका (Krittika) or रोहिणी (Rohini).
+Krittika is the nakshatra of the Pleiades - the flame-bearing, fire-purifying nakshatra ruled by the Sun, associated with Agni and with sharp clarity.
+The Moon's exact exaltation point is 3° Taurus, which falls in the Taurus portion of Krittika; Rohini lies later in Taurus and is cherished in tradition as the Moon's beloved nakshatra.
+A Kartik Purnima that finds the Moon near Rohini is considered among the most auspicious configurations of the year because Rohini is so closely tied to lunar nourishment, beauty, and growth.

 This is also Tripuri Purnima, the day on which Shiva is said to have destroyed the three demonic cities (Tripura) of the asura Tarakasura's sons with a single arrow, a feat that required the combined power of all the gods to make possible.
 The metaphysical reading of this story - the three cities as the three bodies (gross, subtle, causal) of the ego-bound being, destroyed in a single moment of divine clarity - gives Kartik Purnima an additional dimension of liberation and consciousness beyond its Vaishnava associations.